ulthiel/soergelbook/Readme.md

 # Supplementary material for the Introduction to Soergel bimodules by B. Elias, S. Makisumi, U. Thiel, G. Williamson

+Here you can find supplementary material for the [Introduction to Soergel bimodules](https://www.springer.com/gp/book/9783030488253) by B. Elias, S. Makisumi, U. Thiel, G. Williamson.

+## Erratum

+Please check out our [erratum](erratum.pdf).
+We thank everyone for comments and corrections!

 ## Examples

 * [Coxeter complex for A3, B3, and affine A2](https://raw.githubusercontent.com/ulthiel/soergelbook/master/Examples/coxetercomplex.pdf)
 * [Example computations of Kazhdan–Lusztig bases in types A3, B3, and affine A2](https://raw.githubusercontent.com/ulthiel/soergelbook/master/Examples/klexamples.pdf)

-## Exercise Sheets from the MSRI Summer School 2017
+## Exercise sheets from the MSRI Summer School 2017

 | # | Topic |
 |----|-------|